ulan/javascript-agent-memory/explainer.md

 ### Optional per-frame sizes

 The caller can request per-frame sizes by passing a `{detailed: true}` option.
-Invocation of the API in `frame1` of the previous example returns the size estimates for the same-origin frames accessible from `frame1`:
+Invocation of the API in `frame1` of the previous example returns the size estimates for the same-origin objects accessible from `frame1`:

 ```javascript
 // In frameA.foo.com context: